biouno/biouno.github.io/configuring-job-notification.md

 	</a>
 </p>

-<p>But what if you want to send e-mails even if the build is not
+But what if you want to send e-mails even if the build is not broken?
-	broken?
 Or if you want to include logs, pictures, or more recipients?
-	There are plug-ins that gives you more options for notifications.</p>
+There are plug-ins that gives you more options for notifications.

-<p>Not only with e-mails, there are plug-ins for sending Skype
-	messages, launching USB missiles, using GTalk, Jabber, IRC, among other notification channels.</p>
+Not only with e-mails, there are plug-ins for sending Skype messages, launching USB missiles, using GTalk, Jabber, IRC, among other notification channels.

-<p>Below is an example picture of email-ext plug-in, that lets you to
-	add more options when sending e-mail notifications.</p>
+Below is an example picture of email-ext plug-in, that lets you to add more options when sending e-mail notifications.

 <p class="center">
 	<a href="{{ site.baseurl }}assets/img/screenshot_notifications_003.png">